skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 ```

 # A very low power approach (WFI)
-Considering that we aren't doing anything in the main loop and using a SIR to toggle the led we could save some power by making the device go sleep until an interrupt wakes it.
+Considering that we aren't doing anything in the main loop, and using a SIR to toggle the led, we could save some power by making the device go sleep until an interrupt wakes it.

-Depending on the compiler you are using you can access this functionality directly via the assembly command wfi (wait for interrupt) which is built into most ARM Cortex M chips.
+Depending on the compiler you are using; you can access this functionality directly via the assembly command wfi (wait for interrupt) which is built into most ARM Cortex M chips.
 This halts the CPU clock between interrupts, reducing the pwoer consumption of the chip.

 All we have to do is add it to the while loop in our main loop, here is the new main loop: